New York Defensive Driving Course Questions

 How do I know I can qualify for point reduction?

-You must have received the violation and points eighteen months before course completion.
-Points for earlier violations or future violations will not be affected.
+You must have received the violation and points within 18 months before completing the course.

 How do I get my points reduced by taking this defensive driving course?